 Read Next

-- If the pause spike still looks like retained heap rather than allocation churn, open Java Heap Dump next.
+- If the pause spike still looks like retained heap rather than allocation churn, use a heap dump to analyze object lifetimes and reference paths.

-- If the same memory pressure is now pushing the service toward failure, compare with Java OutOfMemoryError.
+- If the same memory pressure is now pushing the service toward failure, identify the memory state at the exact point of OOM.

 - If you need the wider symptom map again, return to the Java Troubleshooting Guide.